nyreehinton/content-ops-starter/content/pages/blog/technical-analysis.md

 By analyzing charging logs, we can independently estimate how far the vehicle should have traveled based on energy consumption rather than odometer data.

-#### D. GPS-Tracked Mileage vs. Odometer Mileage

-By manually tracking actual road miles driven using Google Maps or GPS logs, we can compare them to Tesla’s odometer readings.

 <div style="text-align: center">### 2.
 Equations and Methodology for Technical Analysis</div>